MakieOrg/Makie.jl/docs/src/makielayout/tutorial.md

 # MakieLayout Tutorial

-In this tutorial, we will see some of the capabilities of MakieLayout.jl while building a complex figure step by step.
+In this tutorial, we will see some of the capabilities of MakieLayout while building a complex figure step by step.
 This is the final result we will create:

 ![step_22](step_22.svg)